Hakall/incident-tracking-tool/README.md

 ## Suggested improvements

+* success and errors toasts
-* Better design
+* loaders
+* Split [form.tsx](./client/pages/form.tsx) in multiple components (for all Controllers)
+* change search/autocomplete strategy in relaypointInput
+* Default date to Today in date input
+* add navigation buttons on incidentsByDateAndPorduct
 * Form validation error styling
-* success and errors toasts
 * More automated tests
-* Split [form.tsx](./client/pages/form.tsx) in multiple components (for all Controllers)
 * Search and autocomplete emails in [EmailsInput](./client/components/EmailsInput.tsx)
-* Default date to Today in date input
 * Design Dockerfiles for production mode
 * More description in Readme and more comments in code
-* change search/autocomplete strategy in relaypointInput